 In the Beginning

 Radio Skid Row began with test broadcasts on a landline to Long Bay Jail.
-It first went to air as a fully licensed station in 1983, broadcasting to the most marginalised in the community.
-The first broadcasters included members of the Indigenous community, the Communist Party, migrant workers committees, squatters, prison activists and young people.
+It first went to air as a fully licensed station in September 1983, broadcasting to the most marginalised in the community.
+Originally established by a group of welfare workers, Radio Skid Row, the first broadcasters included members of the Indigenous community, the Communist Party, migrant workers committees, squatters and housing organisations, prison activists, environmentalists and women and queer groups just to name a few.
+There were also many musicians and artists involved in the station which meant that Sydney’s live music scene finally had a community radio station to support it.
+Radio Skid Row ran live music nights at the Graphics Arts Club, the Trade Union Club, the Yugal Soccer Club and the Phoenician Club to name a few.

 It was obvious from the beginning that Radio Skid Row was going to be unique.
-For a start, Skid Row allocated 20 hours of airtime to the local Koori community.
-These programs became known as Radio Redfern and developed into a partnership between Indigenous and non-Indigenous broadcasters.
-The station called itself the Skid Row-Radio Redfern Connexion, and an Aboriginal-owned studio was built in Redfern, with a landline connecting it to the main studio at Sydney University.
+For a start, Skid Row allocated an initial 10 hours of airtime to the local Koori community.
+These programs grew in hours and eventually became known as the Radio Redfern programs broadcasting 30 hours a week.
+An Indigenous studio was established in a squatted terrace house in Cope Street Redfern.
+The partnership between Indigenous and non-Indigenous broadcasters was so strong that the station called itself the Radio Skid Row-Radio Redfern Connexion.

-‘The Radio Skid Row-Radio Redfern experience gave me the passion and commitment to continue working in the development of Indigenous media in Australia.
+“The Radio Skid Row-Radio Redfern experience gave me the passion and commitment to continue working in the development of Indigenous media in Australia.
 At Radio Redfern, I realised the power of radio in breaking down barriers and developing understanding in the community.
-Most importantly, we were able to create a space that was Indigenous-owned and controlled,’ said Bayles.
+Most importantly, we were able to create a space that was Indigenous-owned and controlled”’ – Tiga Bayles.

-Radio Redfern later evolved into Koori Radio, which continued to broadcast on Radio Skid Row until they applied for and won their own city-wide licence.
+Radio Redfern later evolved into Koori Radio, which continued to broadcast on Radio Skid Row until they applied for and accepted their own city-wide license in 2001.
+In 2022, the National Film and Sound Archive inducted recordings from the 1988 protests into the Sounds of Australia Collection recognising the historical importance of the broadcasts.

 Supporting Diverse Communities